Different shades of necessity meaning are expressed by different English modal verbs

 (g) You must have a ticket to travel.

 (h) You must be kind to your neighbour.

-Spoken by an authority figure, (g) would imply that a company regulation was being stated, (h) either a moral law or a command from a higher authority.
-Replacing need with must in (f) would perhaps imply natural law.
+Spoken by an authority figure, (g) would imply that a legal requirement was being stated, (h) either a moral law or a command from a higher authority.
+Using must in (f) instead of need would perhaps imply natural law.